yodo-io/cryptogen/Readme.md

 ## Setup Draft

 Draft is used to simplify development workflow against k8s.
-It conveniently generates a helm chart which could later be used for deployment.
+It conveniently generates a helm chart which can also be used for deployment.

 Via Homebrew: